The NDIS and HCP programs help improve the quality of lives of people with disability and senior Australians.

 - Streamlining the ordering process, whether that be via the customer online or over the phone

-- Only charging the customer 30% of the cost of the meal and issuing an invoice to the plan manager for the remainder
+- Only charging the customer 30% of the cost of the meal and issuing an invoice to the Care Provider for the remainder

 Feeding nourishing meals to those who need them